silverjam/SimpleP2P/README.md

 The source uses boost, which is more than a multi platform layer, but it provides this too.
-Any networking, interaction with time libraries, and anything else that's outside the standard should go through boost.
-Except where standard C libraries can be used safely (in this library ::signal() was used).
+Any networking, interaction with time libraries, and anything else that's outside the standard library (std::) should go through boost.
+Except where standard C libraries can be used safely (in this library
+::signal() was used).

 ### Build system